-The GM MLK Boulevard site is located in the northwest quarter of Section 23, T19N, R7E, on the southwest side of Anderson, Madison County, Indiana (Figure 2-1).
+The MLC MLK Boulevard site is located in the northwest quarter of Section 23, T19N, R7E, on the southwest side of Anderson, Madison County, Indiana (Figure 2-1).
 Formerly, the site comprised approximately 3,000,000 square feet of manufacturing area situated on 234 acres.
 MLK Boulevard divides the site in a north-south direction.
-GM previously conducted manufacturing operations in plants on both sides of MLK Boulevard.
+MLC (formerly known as General Motors Corporation) previously conducted manufacturing operations in plants on both sides of MLK Boulevard.
 The former east manufacturing areas (Plants 6 and 9) are bounded by MLK Boulevard on the west, by a railroad on the south, by 29th Street on the north, and by Madison Avenue on the east (Figure 2-2).

-The manufacturing facilities west of MLK Boulevard, referred to as the Main Plant, are bounded on the west, south and southeast by railroad tracks, and on the north by 25th Street.
-Facility parking areas are located west of the westernmost railroad, and north of 25th Street.
-Developed areas of the property are largely covered with asphalt or concrete.
-Small areas near former administrative buildings and along property borders are maintained in short grass cover.
+The manufacturing facilities west of MLK Boulevard, referred to as the Main Plant, were bounded on the west, south and southeast by railroad tracks, and on the north by 25th Street.
+Facility parking areas were located west of the westernmost railroad, and north of 25th Street.
+Developed areas of the property were largely covered with asphalt or concrete.
+Small areas near former administrative buildings and along property borders were maintained in short grass cover.
 Land use surrounding the site varies from residential and commercial on the north and east, to residential and recreational on the south, and to agricultural on the west.
 The Meadowbrook Golf Course is located southeast of the site (Figure 2-2).

 Operations at the MLK Boulevard facility began in 1929.
 Manufacturing plants were expanded several times, generally proceeding from the north end of the Main Plant southward and eastward.
 East of MLK Boulevard, Plant 9 construction commenced in 1969, and building additions were performed in 1973, 1977, 1981, 1985, 1986 and 1989.
-There are now no manufacturing operations conducted in the Main Plant.
-The Main Plant buildings are currently undergoing demolition.
+Manufacturing operations at the site ceased in 2006.
+All facilities west of MLK Boulevard were demolished during the period late 2007 to early 2009.
+The demolition included the removal of all concrete building slabs and many areas of pavement around the immediate Main Plant building area.
+Following demolition, the area was regraded and covered with varying thicknesses of crushed concrete.
+A soil and vegetative cover was applied during the summer of 2009.